 4. Hire a Social Security Disability Income lawyer

 Applying for SSDI can be a complex and difficult process.
 Making one mistake or leaving something out could result in your application getting denied.
 Although it is common to get denied the first time, the help of a lawyer can increase your chances of getting approved.
 An experienced SSDI lawyer can help you form a strong application and complete the necessary requirements.
-If, for some chance, you are denied the first time, a lawyer will help with the appeal process so that you have a fighting chance to earn disability benefits.
+If, for some chance, you are denied the first time, a persona injury lawyer will help with the appeal process so that you have a fighting chance to earn disability benefits.